tvsayson/HandsMen-Threads-Elevating-the-Art-of-Sophistication-in-Men-s-Fashion/README.md

 Together, these elements demonstrate the complete setup and functionality of **HandsMen Threads** within Salesforce.

-## 🪶 Project Validation
-All configurations and components included here serve as proof of a fully deployed and operational Salesforce solution developed during the Capstone Program.

 ## 👨‍💻 Developer
 **Timothy Jay V. Sayson**
 📨 [tvsayson@student.apc.edu.ph]